 What is the risk associated with Orfadin?

-The most common side effects with Orfadin (seen in between 1 and 10 patients in 100) are thrombocytopenia (low blood platelet counts), leucopenia (low white-blood-cell counts), granulocytopenia (low levels of granulocytes, a type of white blood cell), conjunctivitis (inflammation of the membrane that lines the eyelid), corneal opacity (clouding of the cornea, the transparent layer in front of the pupil), keratitis (inflammation of the cornea), photophobia (increased sensitivity of the eyes to light) and eye pain.
-Many of these can be the result of high tyrosine levels caused by patients not eating the right foods.
-For the full list of all side effects reported with Orfadin, see the package leaflet.
+Treatment with Orfadin leads to high levels of tyrosine in the blood (due to the medicine’s mode of action); this side effect is seen in more than 1 patient in 10.
+Thrombocytopenia (low blood platelet counts), leucopenia (low white blood cell counts), granulocytopenia (low levels of granulocytes, a type of white blood cell), conjunctivitis (inflammation of the membrane that lines the eyelid), corneal opacity (clouding of the cornea, the transparent layer in front of the pupil), keratitis (inflammation of the cornea), photophobia (increased sensitivity of the eyes to light) and eye pain are also common (seen in between 1 and 10 patients in 100).
+Many of these side effects can be the result of high tyrosine levels caused by patients not eating the right foods.
+For the full list of all side effects and restrictions with Orfadin, see the package leaflet.

 Why has Orfadin been approved?

-The Committee for Medicinal Products for Human Use (CHMP) noted that Orfadin seems to be an effective treatment for HT-1, particularly if it is started early, before the patient’s liver is too damaged.
+The CHMP noted that Orfadin seems to be an effective treatment for HT-1, particularly if it is started early, before the patient’s liver is too damaged.
 Orfadin also provides a better outcome for patients than that reported in the literature in patients eating a modified diet alone.
 Therefore, the CHMP decided that Orfadin’s benefits are greater than its risks and recommended that it be given marketing authorisation.